By Leanna Barrett, Head of Liberty Woodland School

 That’s when they start looking for something different.
 Not an easier path, but a better fit.

-Progressive schools like Liberty Woodland offer that alternative.
+Schools like Liberty Woodland offer that alternative.
 And when the fit is right, the change is visible: confidence, engagement, curiosity.
 A child who comes home enthusiastically talking about ideas, not just about the homework they have to do today.

 Progressive education isn’t for every family.
 But if your child is curious, thoughtful, and ready for a learning environment that values thinking as much as knowing, it may be exactly what they need.